 My name is Ash Gambhir.
 I am an adventurer, climber, and traveler from San Diego, California with an innate desire to take the road less traveled.
-I grew up reading about the adventurers of explorers such as Roald Amundsen, David Livingstone, Lewis and Clark, Sir Edmund Hillary and Reinhold Messner.
+I grew up reading about the adventurers of explorers such as Roald Amundsen, David Livingstone, Sir Edmund Hillary, and Reinhold Messner.
 Along with the spirit of exploration and adventure, I have always had an immense love and admiration for nature and the outdoors, especially rocks, mountains, snow, and ice.
 My love for adventure and exploration combined with my love for the outdoors when I was invited to a climbing trip to Joshua Tree!

 Since then I have invested a lot of time and effort in learning as much as I can about climbing.
 So far, I have been lucky enough to have traveled and climbed in the major American mountain ranges such as the Sierra Nevada, Cascade Range, San Juan Mountains, Rocky Mountains and the White Mountains of New Hampshire.
 I have also been able to climb in the Canadian Rockies, the Southern Alps of New Zealand and the Indian Himalayas.
 Living in southern California allows for year-round access to world-class rock in the High Sierra, Joshua Tree, Red Rock Canyon, Zion, and Yosemite as well as alpine and water ice in the Sierra Nevada.